morskyjezek/digcur/activities/exercise-openrefine.md

 ### Import data

 First, let's import the data.
+When OpenRefine opens, you will see a sidebar at the left with the options "Create Project," "Open Project," "Import Project," and "Language Settings." *Select* the "Create Project" option.
+In the nested window, select the option to Get data from ...
+"This Computer."
+Click the "Choose Files" button, select the JSON file of 101 kittens, and click "Next >>".

 ### Filters and facets

-### Editing and Transformations
+### Edit and Transform

 #### Simple Split & Join cells